Building technologies that integrate with the brain

 Director of the Perceptual Engineering Lab (PercLab) in the Computer Science Department.I am affiliated with the Center for Responsible Machine Learning, Mind & Machine Inteligence and the Cognitive Science Program at UCSB.
 I received my PhD from the MIT Media Lab advised by Prof. Pattie Maes in the Fluid Interfaces group.

-The PercLab works on designing and engineering new spatial interfaces (AR/VR), hardware devices and AI technologies that augment human physiological and perceptual capabilities.
-The techologies we design fall into two main categories: 1) devices that transform internal body signals into conscious perception, and 2) systems that transform external signals into augmented perception.
-Inspired by the 1960 vision of a Cyborg proposed by Manfred and Kline, we build devices and systems that automatically and unconsciously extend the body and the mind, leaving us free, as Manfred and Kline wrote - to explore, to create, to think, and to feel.
+The PercLab works on designing and engineering new AR/VR, hardware and AI technologies that augment human physiological and perceptual capabilities.
+The techologies we design fall into two main categories: 1) systems that transform internal body signals into conscious perception, and 2) systems that transform external world signals into augmented perception.
+Inspired by the 1960 vision of a Cyborg proposed by Manfred and Kline, our goal is to create future "artifact-organism systems" that extend the body and the mind.
+These systems will augment human capabilities automatically and unconsciously, leaving us free, as Manfred and Kline wrote - to explore, to create, to think, and to feel.

 Opportunities and Challenges for Integrating Living Microorganisms in Human-Computer Interaction.
 AH 2020.
 Best Paper Award (top 4%).